mhorpheus/test/Triage-and-Scoping.md

 ## Claiming Time
 The XFIR service is built in such a way that anyone can request assistance, mainly by calling the Hotline.
 Triage and Scoping Calls are offered free of charge irrespective of having a retainer or not.
 It is not possible to provide claiming for all Triage participants.
 Only Triage Call Lead should:
-- book 1 hour as "Telephone Triage", "not against subscription" in this Engagement ticket in Resilient,
+- claim 1 hour as "Telephone Triage", "not against subscription" in this Engagement ticket in Resilient,
 - claim 1 hour as "general billable" against the workID

 ## Ad-Hoc Assistance Request